 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Not to be confused with Shakespeare’s birthplace in middle England (it has been done!), London’s Stratford is a tad more edgier and authentic than most neighbourhoods on the usual London tourist lists.
+Not to be confused with Shakespeare’s birthplace in middle England (it has been done!), London’s Stratford is a tad edgier and more authentic than most neighbourhoods on the usual London things to do lists.

 Where to stay in Stratford, London